Use the Connector Hub service to transfer data between services in Oracle Cloud Infrastructure.

 where target.stream.id='<stream_ocid>'

-Any connector that continuously fails for seven days is deactivated by the service team at Oracle Cloud Infrastructure.
+For certain failure conditions, a connector that continuously fails is automatically deactivated by the service team at Oracle Cloud Infrastructure.
 Such a long-term continuous failure can indicate invalid configuration of the connector's source or target.
 For more information, see Deactivation for Unknown Reasons.